 GPS accuracy is mainly dependent upon the conditions.
 However there are a few things that can help.
 Firstly make sure that you have a good GPS signal before you start.
 The signal strength is shown in the top left of the screen.
 Wait until you get 4 or 5 blue bars before starting a workout.

-Secondly if you take your iPhone with you then it may be worth switching Bluetooth off so that the watch uses its own GPS instead of the phone GPS.
+Older watches (series 7 and older) use the iPhone's GPS if it is connected.
+So if you take your iPhone with you then it may be worth switching Bluetooth off so that the watch uses its own GPS instead of the phone GPS.
 If you did not have your iPhone then maybe try taking it.
 It is subjective but some people find the watch GPS better than the iPhone GPS and some people find the reverse.
-Unfortunately Apple do not allow apps to choose which to use - if your iPhone is connected then it uses the GPS in that.
-Note that your watch battery will last a lot longer if the iPhone is supplying the GPS.
+Unfortunately Apple do not allow apps to choose which to use - newer watches will always use their own GPS but older watches will use the iPhone GPS if available.
+Note that your watch battery will last longer if the iPhone is supplying the GPS.

 There are several possible reasons for the data in the WorkOutDoors app not matching that in the system that you export it to.
 Before we get into them it is worth mentioning that each system does its own thing and getting an exact match can be impossible in some circumstances.